 USD 0.9 million investment for internal circulation improvements at Dalmine mill (Italy).

-In 2018 a USD 1.9 million investment in order to improve steel shop furnaces and ladles at Siderca mill (Argentina).
+USD 1.9 million investment in order to improve steel shop furnaces and ladles at Siderca mill (Argentina).